rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    Learned community.
 Learned teaching strategies.
 Learned to be more careful about hacking the system.
 That I like teaching.
 That sleep is optional.
 (Positives and negatives.)
 1. Learning to advise.
-(Did I write that?)
+(Did I write that already?)
 1. "Can I have an extension?"
+When to ask.
+When not to ask.
 1. "Things I wrote for other reasons".
 Why am I labeling those when that's the initial reason I started this thing, whatever this thing is.
 1. Makes no sense to me - Amount for student meals at conferences.